-Smoking your meat on the grill will not only give it a delicious smokey flavor but will also keep the meat tender as this method slowly cooks the meat indirectly.
-Regardless of whether your ribs are beef or pork, when you cook ribs on the grill, you can run the risk of overcooking them.
+Smoking boneless ribs on the grill not only gives it a delicious smokey flavor but will also keep the meat tender as this method slowly cooks the meat indirectly.
+But regardless of whether your ribs are beef or pork, when you cook ribs on the grill, you can run the risk of overcooking them.

-Prepare the ribs before smoking.
+- Prepare the ribs before smoking.
 If the ribs are frozen, defrost well in advance of cooking.

-Prepare the smoker while the meat is marinating.
+- Prepare the smoker while the meat is marinating.
 Place some balled-up newspaper into the bottom of the charcoal chimney and fill the chimney with the lump charcoal.
-Light the newspaper and allow the fire to ignite all of the charcoal for about 10 to 15 minutes.
+Light the newspaper and allow the fire to ignite all of the charcoal for 10 to 15 minutes.

-Wait until the charcoal is ready and then place it into the charcoal pan in the bottom of the smoker.
+- Wait until the charcoal is ready, then place it into the charcoal pan in the bottom of the smoker.

-Place the meat onto the smoker and close the lid on top.
-Open the access door on the side of the smoker and place about six pieces of wood on top of the heated coals.
+- Open the access door on the side of the smoker and place about 6 pieces of wood on top of the heated coals.